how to stop my teenager from smoking marijuana

 Improve their Spiritual Aspects

 In addition to these tips, it may be beneficial to consider professional help if your teenager is struggling with marijuana addiction.
-Key Healthcare offers an intensive outpatient program for teens that provides intensive therapy and support in a less restrictive setting than residential treatment.
+No matter how severe the marijuana disorder is.
+Key Healthcare offers an intensive outpatient program for teens, providing intensive therapy and support in a less restrictive setting than residential treatment.